-Some of the areas in Distance Education that require improvement and evaluation for implementation are:
+Some of the areas in Distance Education which require improvements and evaluations for implementation are:

 - There are no clear-cut standards.
-There is a need to expand upon the Guidelines for Distance Education.
-Uniform standards would assist states with reciprocity and credits applied for operator re-certification. - There is a need to develop minimum login requirements for tracking and monitoring student progress.
+There is a need to expand upon the Guidelines to Distance Education.
+Uniform standards would assist States with reciprocity and credits applied for operator re-certification. - There is a need to develop minimum login requirements for tracking and monitoring student progress.
 With an ID for login and monitoring progress, it is very easy to track the time and performance of the student's progress to evaluate the program and student participation.
-This is more of a challenge with especially slow or fast readers, individuals using special-needs accommodations, or for certain types of networks. - There is a need to determine minimum system requirements, including whether: - 1.
-The system is browser-based or requires a total download prior to access, - 2.
+This is more of a challenge with especially slow or fast readers, individuals using special-needs accommodations, or for certain types of networks. - There is a need to determine minimum system requirements, including whether: - The system is browser-based or requires a total download prior to access. - 2.
 There is a firewall or other spam protection, and - 3.
 If access to technical support is provided. - Minimum contact time requirements must be standardized.
 The standard of what constitutes one hour, for example: the current requirements are that one page of text or a PowerPoint frame is equal to two minutes.
-Unfortunately, some training providers are not following any standard and make claims stating that one sentence on the PowerPoint frame is equal to 2-3 minutes.
+Unfortunately, some training providers are not following any standard and make claims stating one sentence on the PowerPoint frame is equal to 2-3 minutes.
 There is a need for uniform standards for providers to assign CEU credit. - There should be standards for course content.
-Some providers have scanned in technical manuals or textbooks and call them training courses, with no interactive features or gauge of student performance.
+Some training providers have scanned technical manuals or textbooks and call them training courses.
 What is the knowledge transfer taking place?
-Moreover, operators tired of these e-boring aspects, and training courses have to re-energize, in order to provide the student professional development.
-Distance Education requires the instructor to plan, develop, and create a meaningful training experience to enhance student knowledge. - Assessment can be another area for training provider innovation.
+Operators are tired of these e-boring aspects, and training providers have to re-energize in order to provide the student professional development.
+Distance Education requires the instructor to plan, develop, and create a meaningful training experience to enhance student knowledge. - Assessments can be another area for training provider innovation.
 Why only pass/fail and not evaluation of performance on the jobsite?
-For example, by linking safety courses with safe workplace records, or linking energy savings with process control courses, or linking lower chemical/labor costs with troubleshooting courses?
+For example to link safety courses with safe workplace records, or linking energy savings with process control courses, or linking lower chemical/labor costs with troubleshooting courses?
 What assessments are we performing on the classroom?
 How can we evaluate the training format without assessments?
-Psychometric studies reveal that sometimes the 70% (pass/fail percentage) isn't an accurate measurement for proficiency, since the difficulty of an exam may require a margin of error that allows for a lesser passing percentage.

-• Improvements to Learning Management System requirements.
-Most Distance Education providers have some type of database system, tracking students' performance in the pass/fail mode and listing the course registrations.
-These database systems are rapidly growing to include unique features of the individual student's program.
-Such systems are utilized by a compliance official of an Operator Certification Program and accessed for auditing operator training, for recertification, and to combat fraudulent certificates of completions from being submitted.
+Psychometric studies reveal sometimes the 70% (pass/fail percentage) isn't an accurate measurement for grading, since the difficulty of an exam may require a margin of error to allow for a more reasonable passing percentage of candidates. - Improvements to Learning Management System requirements.
+Most Distance Education providers have some type of database system tracking the student's performance in the pass/fail mode and list the course registrations.
+These database systems are rapidly growing to include unique features of the individual student.
+The systems will be utilized and accessed for auditing operator training, for re-certification, and to combat fraudulent certificates of completions from being submitted for re-certification when used by a compliance official of an Operator Certification Program.
 This technology provides Operator Certification Programs with additional tools to monitor, track and verify the required training of operators, and ensure compliance with the CEU program requirements.

-Here are some helpful links to various sites of interest, to improve training programs:
+Here are some helpful links of various sites of interest to improve training programs: